 Data Protection in ASP.NET Core

-In this article, we will learn about Data Protection in ASP.NET Core: what it is, why we need it and how to implement it in .NET Core-based applications.
+In this article, we are going to learn about Data Protection in ASP.NET Core: what it is, why we need it and how to implement it in .NET Core-based applications.

 What is Data Protection?

-The method of applying security to any data is called data protection.
-Data Protection plays a very vital role especially when we move data from one channel to other.
-For example – ASP.NET Core API, where we send and receive data from various sources or expose sensitive information in URLs.
+Let’s first understand the concept of data protection.
+It is a mechanism to apply security level to any data from unauthorized access.
+Data Protection plays a very vital role especially when we move data from one channel to another.
+For example, – ASP.NET Core API, where we send and receive data from various sources or expose sensitive information in URLs.

-So, whenever we transfer data over the network, we protect it under Data Protection.
+So, whenever we transfer data over the network, we need to protect it under Data Protection.

 data protection in asp.net core